Franchise tax: Physical presence test

-The Quill physical presence test is used by some states to determine whether or not a company must pay franchise tax.
+The Quill physical presence test is used by some states to determine whether or not a company must pay a franchise tax.
 Delaware, Hawaii, Massachusetts, Pennsylvania, and Texas report using the physical presence test.

 Economic presence test

 Many states apply an "economic presence" test to determine whether a business will be subject to state sales or franchise tax.
 This test, which seems to contradict Quill, implied that States have the right to tax or "nexus" solely on the basis that a company has sales or otherwise derives an economic benefit from activities within their borders.

 Amount

 As of 2010, about half the U.S. states do not impose a franchise tax.
 For states that have a franchise tax, the amount is often either a flat fee or based on the size of the business's total holdings.

 Relationship to corporate tax

 States with higher corporate income taxes usually have low or no franchise taxes and vice versa.